 Building a Base

-You then have to devise some form of base to mount the gloves on.
+You then have to devise some form of a base to mount the gloves on.
 In my case I wanted to mount the gloves to themselves, so I built a starter base of 4 gloves.
-It could be considered a tiny glove Christmas tree on it’s own, but I like to consider it more of a glove pyramid.
+It could be considered a tiny glove Christmas tree on its own, but I like to consider it more of a glove pyramid.

 Building up the Tree

 After you have built the base for the Christmas tree, you will need to start building it up.
-For the tree I built, this means position the string of gloves around the bottom and layering it up and into a tree shape.
+For the tree I built, this means to position the string of gloves around the bottom and layering it up and into a tree shape.
 I did use yarn in various places in the tree to secure it so that it kept its shape without falling over.
 It is worth noting, however, that even with this the glove Christmas tree is still rather delicate.

 Decorate the Tree